sean-hunter/ansible-setup/README.md

 At present they are only functional on linux as I don't have an ACORN mac.

-You can also run any single playbook by hand should you want to by doing `sudo ansible <playbook-name>.yml`.
+You can also run any single playbook by hand should you want to by doing `sudo ansible-playbook <playbook-name>.yml`.
 Setup runs them all.

 ## Note